Fernández-Álvarez, Pedro; Rodríguez, Ricardo J.

 Blanco, Roberto; Rodríguez, Ricardo J.

-OCamello: A Course and Summer School with Learn-OCaml Inproceedings
+OCamello: A Course and Summer School with Learn-OCaml Proceedings Article

 In: pp. 2, 2022, (Accepted for publication.
 To appear).